-8. Position your thumb firmly over the processor socket-release lever near the unlock icon and release the lever from the locked position by pushing down and out from under the tab.

-9. Similarly, position your thumb firmly over the processor socket-release lever near the lock icon and release the lever from the locked position by pushing down and out from under the tab.
+- 8. Position your thumb firmly over the processor socket-release lever near the unlock icon and release the lever from the locked position by pushing down and out from under the tab. - 9.
+Similarly, position your thumb firmly over the processor socket-release lever near the lock icon and release the lever from the locked position by pushing down and out from under the tab.
 Rotate the lever 90 degrees upward.

-Figure 32.
+Figure 49.
 Processor Shield Opening and Closing Lever Sequence

 - 1. close-lock symbol

 - 3. processor

-- 5. open-lock symbol
+- open-lock symbol

-- 2. processor socket-release lever

-- 4. processor socket-release lever

-- 10. Rotate the processor shield upward and out of the way.

-CAUTION: The socket pins are fragile and can be permanently damaged.
-Be careful not to bend the pins in the socket when removing the processor out of the socket.

-11. Lift the processor out of the socket and leave the release lever up so that the socket is ready for the new processor.
+- 2. processor socket-release lever - processor socket-release lever - 10.
+Rotate the processor shield upward and out of the way. - $\searrow$ CAUTION: The socket pins are fragile and can be permanently damaged.
+Be careful not to bend the pins in the socket when removing the processor out of the socket. - 11.
+Lift the processor out of the socket and leave the release lever up so that the socket is ready for the new processor.

-NOTE: If you are permanently removing the processor, you must install a processor blank and a heat-sink blank in the vacant socket to ensure proper system cooling.
+NOTE: If you are permanently removing a processor, you must install a processor/DIMM blank in the vacant socket to ensure proper system cooling.
+The processor/DIMM blank covers the vacant sockets for the DIMMs and the processor.